justincosentino/quart/README.md

 # quart: quadtree art

-`quart` generates computer art using concepts related to a [quadtree data structure][2].
+`quart` generates computer art using concepts related to a [quadtree data structure][quadtree].
 Based on a similar project, `quart` takes an image as input and then splits the image into four quadrants.
-Each quadrant is filled with its average color and the mean squared error relative to each pixel and the estimated value is calculated.
+Each quadrant is filled with its average color and the [mean squared error][magic] relative to each pixel and the estimated value is calculated.
 A large mean squared error correlates with a more detailed quadrant and the model recursively splits quadrants with the highest measure.
 The number of iterations is specified by the user.

 ## examples